fabianschwab/mvp-starter/README.md

 ssh-add $HOME/.ssh/id_rsa
 ```

+In case there are some issues with the *Authentication & Authorization* see section [Running Production Build without HTTPS](#running-production-build-without-https) for bypassing switch to https.

 ## Authentication & Authorization

 This project is using [Auth.js](https://authjs.dev) on the client side.
 Multiple authentication providers can be used.
 In this case KeyCloak is already set up.